Batman: Bad Blood: Plot

 Six months after the defeat of the Court of Owls, (Note: As depicted in Batman vs. Robin (2015).)
 Batwoman intercepts a crowd of criminals in Gotham City that includes Electrocutioner, Tusk, Firefly, and Killer Moth.
 When a fight ensues, Batman arrives.
-They are confronted by the apparent leader of the criminals, a masked man calling himself "Heretic", who reminds Batman of his vision of Damian Wayne as Batman.
-Alongside his subordinate Onyx, Heretic detonates explosives planted within the facility.
+They are confronted by the apparent leader of the criminals, a masked man calling himself the "Heretic", who reminds Batman of his vision of his son Damian Wayne as Batman.
+Alongside his subordinate Onyx Adams, the Heretic detonates explosives planted within the facility.
 Batman flings Batwoman to safety and apparently dies in the explosion.

 Two weeks later, a concerned Alfred Pennyworth sends a distress signal to Nightwing.
-Meanwhile at a monastery in the Himalayas, Bruce's twelve-year-old son Damian Wayne watches a news report of Batman's disappearance and sets out to return to Gotham.
-Batwoman's civilian alter-ego Katherine Kane meets with her father Colonel Jacob Kane explaining she feels responsible for Batman's apparent death, as his sacrifice reminds her of the childhood trauma she still carries.
-In the past, Katherine, her sister Elizabeth, and her mother Gabrielle were abducted and held for ransom.
+Meanwhile, at a monastery in the Himalayas, Bruce's twelve-year-old son Damian watches a news report of Batman's disappearance and sets out to return to Gotham.
+Batwoman's civilian alter-ego and Bruce's cousin Kate Kane meets with her father and Bruce's Uncle Colonel Jacob Kane explaining she feels responsible for Batman's apparent death, as his sacrifice reminds her of the childhood trauma she still carries.
+In the past, Kate, her sister Beth, and her mother Gabrielle were abducted and held for ransom.
 When her father attempted to rescue the three, both Beth and Gabrielle were killed, leaving Kate as the sole survivor.
 Kate later joined the military, but was discharged for unstated reasons.
 After her expulsion, she began frequenting nightclubs and overindulging in promiscuous sex and drugs.
 One night as she left a nightclub in a heavily impaired state, she was attacked, but was saved at the last minute by Batman.
 This experience motivated her to become Batwoman.

-Batman apparently resurfaces and is quickly noticed by Robin and Katherine.
+Batman apparently resurfaces and is quickly noticed by Robin and Batwoman (Robin discovered that Batwoman is Kate and that she is his cousin).
 Both of them intercept Batman and deduce that it is Nightwing wearing an older version of the Batsuit.
 They begin their own investigations into the Heretic, unconvinced that Bruce is truly dead.
 The Heretic and his henchmen attack Wayne Enterprises, forcing Lucius Fox to open the way into the vault by threatening his son Luke.
-Though Nightwing and Damian arrive, they are unable to prevent the Heretic from escaping with Wayne technology, and Lucius is injured.
+Though Nightwing and Robin arrive, they are unable to prevent the Heretic from escaping with Wayne technology, and Lucius is injured.
 Before they leave, the Heretic kills Electrocutioner when he is about to kill Robin.